avast/gradle-docker-compose-plugin/README.md

     // if service is scaled using scale option, environment variables will be exposed for each service instance like "web_1.host", "web_1.tcp.80", "web_2.host", "web_2.tcp.80" and so on dockerCompose.exposeAsSystemProperties(test)
-    // get information about container of service `web` (declared in docker-compose.yml) def webInfo = dockerCompose.servicesInfos.web.serviceInstanceInfos[0]
+    // get information about container of service `web` (declared in docker-compose.yml) def webInfo = dockerCompose.servicesInfos.web.firstInstance
-    // in case scale option is used, serviceInstanceInfos will contain information about all instances of scaled service.
-Particular service can be retreived either by iterating the serviceInstanceInfos list or using getInstanceByName() method def webInfo = dockerCompose.servicesInfos.web.getInstanceByName('web_1')
+    // in case scale option is used, serviceInstanceInfos will contain information about all running containers of service.
+Particular container can be retreived either by iterating the values of serviceInstanceInfos map, getting particular service by key like 'web_1' or using getInstanceByName() method def webInfo = dockerCompose.servicesInfos.web.getInstanceByName('web_1')
     // pass host and exposed TCP port 80 as custom-named Java System properties systemProperty 'myweb.host', webInfo.host